 Fresh off of her star-making role in Roman Holiday, Audrey Hepburn played the eponymous Sabrina in Billy Wilder’s 1954 romantic comedy.
 While famed costume designer Edith Head was working on the film, Wilder wanted Hepburn to have genuine French couture following her character’s return from studying abroad in Paris.
 The actress flew to the City of Light to seek out suitable fashions to bring back to the Sabrina set, and there was one particular designer she was interested in meeting.

 In 1953, at 26 years old, Hubert de Givenchy’s star was on the rise in the fashion world.
 He had just opened the House of Givenchy a year before, and Hepburn was already a fan of the designer before meeting him.
 The first extravagant gift she bought for herself with money earned from Roman Holiday was an original Givenchy coat.
-When Givenchy heard that a “Miss Hepburn” was eager to meet him, he naturally assumed it must be the great Katherine Hepburn.
-Roman Holiday hadn’t been released in France yet at the point of this meeting, so Givenchy had never heard of an Audrey Hepburn.
+When Givenchy heard that a “Miss Hepburn” was eager to meet him, he naturally assumed it must be the great Katharine Hepburn.
+Roman Holiday hadn’t been released in France yet at the point of this meeting, so Givenchy had never heard of Audrey Hepburn.

 When the door of my studio opened, there stood a young woman, very slim, very tall, with doe eyes and short hair and wearing a pair of narrow pants, a little T-shirt, slippers, and a gondolier’s hat with a red ribbon that read Venezia.

 While he was taken by Hepburn, he couldn’t oblige to design new fashions for the actress to wear in Sabrina, as he was in the midst of working on a new collection.
 Instead, Hepburn asked if she could browse completed garments from his collection, and she soon began trying on his designs.
 Straight off the racks, the clothes fit the actress perfectly, making her an ideal Givenchy model.
-The two followed their meeting with dinner that evening and found they had many traits in common besides their shared taste of fashion.
+The two followed their meeting with dinner that evening and found they had many traits in common besides their shared taste in fashion.
 Hepburn then returned to the set of Sabrina with three Givenchy originals from his new collection in tow, which would be making their world debut in the film.

 Following the filming of Sabrina, Hepburn won an Academy Award for Best Actress for her performance in Roman Holiday.
 Though she was unable to attend the ceremony in Hollywood due to her commitment to Ondine on Broadway, she collected her Oscar following a performance at Broadway’s Century Theatre.
 That night, the public saw Hepburn in one of Givenchy’s creations for the first time, wearing a belted white floral dress.
 Since its appearance in 1954, it has become one of the most iconic dresses worn at an Oscar ceremony and is often cited as the best Oscar dress of all time.